wandb/docs/docs/guides/launch/launch-faqs.md

     scheduler:

     num_workers: 4

+### When using Docker queues to run multiple jobs that download the same artifact with `use_artifact`, do we re-download the artifact for every single run of the job, or is there any caching going on under the hood?

+There is no caching; each job is independent.
+However, there are ways to configure your queue/agent where it mounts a shared cache.
+You can achieve this via docker args in the queue config.

+As a special case, you can also mount the W&B artifacts cache as a persistent volume.

+### Can you specify secrets for jobs/automations?
+For instance, an API key which you do not wish to be directly visible to users?

+Yes.
+The suggested way is:

+  1. Add the secret as a vanilla k8s secret in the namespace where the runs will be created. something like `kubectl create secret -n <namespace> generic <secret_name> <secret value>`

+ 2. Once that secret is created, you can specify a queue config to inject the secret when runs start.
+The end users cannot see the secret, only cluster admins can.
+An example is done in the `W&B Global CPU` queue:[https://wandb.ai/wandb/launch/UnVuUXVldWU6MTcxODMwOA==/config](https://wandb.ai/wandb/launch/UnVuUXVldWU6MTcxODMwOA==/config) .
+Specifically:

+            ```
+            {
+                                    "env": [
+                                        {
+                                            "name": "OPENAI_API_KEY",
+                                            "valueFrom": {
+                                                "secretKeyRef": {
+                                                    "key": "password",
+                                                    "name": "openai-api-key"
+                                                }
+                                            }
+                                        }
+                                    ],
+            ```

 ### How can admins restrict what ML engineers have access to modify?
 For example, changing an image tag may be fine but other job settings may not be.